-The general public also needs education about Down syndrome.
 Most people only know that individuals with Down syndrome look slightly different than the rest of us.
 They know little about the challenges, differences, and abilities of people with Down syndrome.
 They can, without meaning to, say hurtful or insensitive things about people with Down syndrome, or avoid them altogether.

 Even though people with Down syndrome might act and look similar, each person has different abilities.
 People with Down syndrome usually have an IQ (a measure of intelligence) in the mildly-to-moderately low range and are slower to speak than other children.